Meet our Area Gleaning Coordinators

 Each week, she experiences at least one moment of grace, in the face of a recipient who shares her collard recipe, or in the voice of a farmer, delighted to be able to share.
 When her drivers describe where they take produce, whether it’s a neighborhood, a church soup kitchen, a senior meal site, or a refugee center, she hears the same thing: “They were so happy to get the produce.
 They feed a lot of people!”

-Each day when she signs onto her computer, she remember that.
+Each day when she signs onto her computer, she remembers that.
 Folks are so happy to get that produce, and there are so many people to feed.

 Contact: Email | 704-951-7672